aragilar/dnd-flask/data/documentation/monsters.md

 **Humanoids** are the main peoples of the D&D world, both civilized and savage, including humans and a tremendous variety of other species.
 They have language and culture, few if any innate magical abilities (though most humanoids can learn spellcasting), and a bipedal form.
 The most common humanoid races are the ones most suitable as player characters: humans, dwarves, elves, and halflings.
 Almost as numerous but far more savage and brutal, and almost uniformly evil, are the races of goblinoids (gobilins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.

-A variety of humanoids appear throughout this book, but the races detailed in the *Player's Handbook*-with the exception of drow-are dealt with in appendix B. That appendix gives you a number of stat blocks that you can use to make various members of those races.
+A variety of humanoids appear throughout this book, but the races detailed in the *Player's Handbook* - with the exception of drow - are dealt with in appendix B. That appendix gives you a number of stat blocks that you can use to make various members of those races.

-**Monstrosities** are monsters in the strictest sense-frightening creatures that are not ordinary, not truly natural, and almost never benign.
-Some are the results of magical experimentation gone awry (such as owlbears), and others, are the product-of terrible curses (including minotaurs and yuan-ti).
+**Monstrosities** are monsters in the strictest sense - frightening creatures that are not ordinary, not truly natural, and almost never benign.
+Some are the results of magical experimentation gone awry (such as owlbears), and others are the product of terrible curses (including minotaurs and yuan-ti).
 They defy categorization, and in some sense serve as a catch-all category for creatures that don't fit into any other type.

 **Oozes** are gelatinous creatures that rarely have a fixed shape.
 They are mostly subterranean, dwelling in caves and dungeons and feeding on refuse, carrion, or creatures unlucky enough to get in their way.
 Black puddings and gelatinous cubes are among the most recognizable oozes.